TuragaLab/flyvis/docs/docs/examples/figure_02_simple_stimuli_responses.md

 from matplotlib.patches import Rectangle import numpy as np

-from flyvision import EnsembleView from flyvision.utils import color_utils
+from flyvis import EnsembleView from flyvis.utils import color_utils
 ```